 The Company's trade accounts receivable are non-interest bearing and are recorded at the invoiced amounts.
 The allowance for doubtful accounts represents the Company's best estimate of the amount of probable credit losses in existing accounts receivable.
 The Company performs an evaluation of lifetime expected credit losses inherent in its accounts receivable at each balance sheet date.
 Such an evaluation includes consideration of historical loss experience, trends in customer payment frequency, present economic conditions, and judgment about the future financial health of its customers and industry sector.
-The allowance for doubtful accounts is monitored on a regular basis and adjustments are made as needed to ensure that the account properly reflects the Company's best estimate of uncollectible trade accounts receivable.
+The allowance for doubtful accounts receivable.
+Account properly reflects the Company's best estimate of uncollectible trade accounts receivable.
 Account balances are charged off against the allowance for doubtful accounts when the Company determines that the receivable will not be recovered.